SFO - SYD

 The average price of all round-trip flights from San Francisco to Sydney clicked on KAYAK for each day over the last 12 months.

 When flying from San Francisco to Sydney, you should consider leaving on a Tuesday and avoid Fridays if you are looking for the best rates.
-For your return to San Francisco, you’ll find the best rates on Wednesdays and the most expensive ones on Saturdays.
+For your return to San Francisco, you’ll find the best rates on Wednesdays and the most expensive ones on Fridays.

 What is the cheapest month to fly from San Francisco to Sydney?